How to protect yourself from paying alimony in cases of abandonment

 In order to file for divorce from bed and board, the plaintiff would have to charge the spouse with one or more of the “fault grounds” set out in the statutes, such as adultery, personal indignities, cruelty, etc. (For a complete list of grounds, see NCGS 50-7).

 Unsure if you qualify?
-Give us a call today at the Law Office of Janice V. Coulter to schedule a time to speak with the lawyer and discuss your options.
+Give us a call today at the Law Office of Janice V. Coulter to schedule a time to speak with a lawyer and discuss your divorce options in the Charlotte, North Carolina area.